anubhavpgit/anubhavpgit.github.io/content/posts/resoc.md

 ---
 title: 'Resoc, a gift to my alma mater'
 date: "17-03-2023"
-description: "RESOC; short for Resources + Community, is the coolest academic notes-sharing platform around, built by a bunch of tech-savvy students at Silicon Institute, and it's totally free.
-The metrics below show the traffic :P"
+description: "RESOC; short for Resources + Community, is the ABD of notes - the coolest academic notes-sharing platform around, built by a bunch of tech-savvy students at Silicon Institute, and it's totally free!"
 tag: "#tech"
 showImg: true